 It’s quite common to see businesses rebrand, regardless of the sector, for a variety of reasons.
 It’s not just simply about creating a different logo.
 The reasons behind the decision are far deeper than you may realize, especially in the technology and gaming industry.

-If you've been confused about a company's change of appearance or the rebranding of your favourite gaming site, then do not go away.
-Here are some examples of rebranding in the sector and, most importantly, why the decision was made to change the features of well-recognised brands.
+If you’ve been confused about a company’s change of appearance or the rebranding of your favorite gaming site, then do not go away.
+Here are some examples of rebranding in the sector and, most importantly, why the decision was made to change the features of well-recognized brands.

 Earlier this year, the Warner Bros-owned Machinima rebranded with the aim to make gamer culture a mass form of entertainment.
 It is this change in the strategy behind one of YouTube’s largest gamer culture channels that brought about the rebranding.
 The aim behind the decision was to transform Machinima from a multichannel YouTube network to a cross-platform service, intersecting gamer culture and entertainment.

 Buzz Bingo has emerged as a result of the rebranding, too.
 The company has bingo club branches around the UK, as well as an online presence, with slots, bingo and games available to play online.
 The move behind the rebranding is a strategic plan, what with the increase of younger bingo players and desire to play bingo online.
 Investment for the rebranding has therefore been concentrated on physical clubs and technology, to ensure maximum entertainment among Buzz Bingo customers.